hot3dx/DirectXToolkitXaml12/README.md

 ![App1 Example Screenshot](https://github.com/hot3dx/DirectXToolkitXaml12/blob/master/Assets/App1-DirectXToolKitXaml12-Sample-App.png)

+#All files renamed ...Xaml12 so as not to conflict with the DirectXTK12 of Chuck Walburn
+#12/31/2020
+#Happy New Year's present

 The Front Code of AppXamlDX12 other than that in the Graphics folder can easily be used to create a DirectX 12 Xaml UWP App because this library contains all the files in that directory.